Set up an automatic payment

 Add where the payment is going

-2. Enter the details of the person or business you want the automatic payment to pay.
+2. Enter the details of the person or business you want to set up the automatic payment for.
 You can select a saved payee or add a new one.

 Enter the payment details